Strategic EX Design with People Analytics

 The pandemic and it’s associated effects over the past year has brought about long-term changes in how we work, with remote and hybrid work models becoming the norm.
 This has also brought up a key issue with designing Employee Experiences – ” How do you pro-actively identify areas of risk and intervention in the Employee Experience in a virtual environment?”

-Relational Analytics provides a lens into how work really gets done at your organization by mining behavioural insights from internal and external employee communication and collaboration metadata.
+Relational Analytics provides a lens into how work really gets done at your organization by mining behavioral insights from internal and external employee communication and collaboration metadata.

 At the most basic level, analyzing your communications and collaboration data allows you to see how connected your employees are to the organization, their manager, their team etc., and a number of key metrics about how people are communicating such as: